Cessation is permitted under Irish law but it is not often applied in practice so limited information is available on it

 - can no longer, because the circumstances in connection with which he or she has been recognised as a refugee have ceased to exist, continue to refuse to avail himself or herself of the protection of his or her country of nationality / country of former habitual residence if stateless.
 There is an exception to (e) in that it shall not apply if the person is able to invoke compelling reasons arising out of past persecution for refusing to avail of protection in his or her country of nationality.

 Cessation of subsidiary protection occurs when the circumstances which led to a person’s eligibility for subsidiary protection have ceased to exist or have changed to such a degree that international protection is no longer required.
 An exception to this is if there are compelling reasons arising out of past persecution for refusing to avail of protection in the applicant’s country of nationality.
 No information is available on the amount of decisions relating to cessation in 2018 or 2019.
-According to statistics released by the Department of Justice, there have been no decisions relating to cessation of refugee or subsidiary protection status in 2020.
+According to data released by the Department of Justice, there have been no decisions relating to cessation of refugee or subsidiary protection status in 2020.
+There were no cessations of refugee status and subsidiary protection status under sections 9 and 11 of the International Protection Act 2015 in 2021.
+There was one person excluded from refugee protection and subsidiary protection pursuant to sections 10 and 12 of the International Protection Act 2015 in 2021.